The 7 instant red flags

 Coffee, gelato and street food rules

 Coffee: order 'un caffè' (you'll get espresso) at the bar. €1.20 standing, €3+ sitting.
 Don't order cappuccino after lunch — it's a giveaway.
 Gelato: real gelato is in METAL containers (not piled up in fluorescent mountains), uses seasonal flavors and NEVER neon-blue 'puffo'.
 Try Otaleg, Fatamorgana, Giolitti, Della Palma.
 Street food: supplì (rice ball with mozzarella, fried), pizza al taglio, trapizzino (pizza pocket with stew).
-Skip the kebab joints next to the Colosseum.
+Skip generic fast-food and kebab counters right next to the major monuments — they cater to walk-by traffic, not to flavor.